GowthamSk1/Sorting-in-assembly/README.md

 # Sorting-in-assembly (MIPS)
-Insertion Sort in assembly, File I/O and several other functions :)
+Insertion Sort in assembly (RISC Architecture), File I/O and several other functions :)